Brand Names: Olumiant

 You may take baricitinib with or without food.

 Baricitinib affects your immune system.
 You may get infections more easily, even serious or fatal infections.
-Your doctor will need to examine you on a regular basis.
+You will need frequent medical tests.

 Store at room temperature away from moisture and heat.